 Where:

+For calculation of ALF relating to an Electricity Generation Facility that is not an Electricity Storage Facility:

-GMWhp is the maximum of FPN or actual metered output in a Settlement Period related to the power station TEC (MW); and
+GMWhp is the maximum of FPN or actual metered output in a Settlement Period related to the Power Station TEC (MW); and

 TECp is the TEC (MW) applicable to that Power Station for that Settlement Period including any STTEC and LDTEC, accounting for any trading of TEC.

+For calculation of the ALF relating to an Electricity Storage Facility only:

+GMWhp is the actual metered net output in a Settlement Period related to the power station TEC (MW).
+For the avoidance of doubt, where the actual metered net output across all Settlement Periods in a Financial Year is negative, this shall be taken to be 0; and

+TECp is the TEC (MW) applicable to that Power Station for that Settlement Period including any STTEC and LDTEC, accounting for any trading of TEC.

+A single technology Power Station will use the formula above to calculate the Power Station ALF.
+For a multi technology Power Station (as 14.15.7), where appropriate metering arrangements are in place, an ALF will be calculated for each technology type, including for an Electricity Storage Facility as above.
+Note that the sum of GMWh for a multi technology Power Station across all technology types will equal the total GMWh for the Power Station.

+ALFA=p=117520GMWhApp=117520TECp ×0.5

+Where:

+A denotes each technology type within a Power Station

+GMWhAp is the maximum of FPN or actual metered output in a Settlement Period related to the BM Unit associated with MTPSTECA.

-The appropriate output (FPN or actual metered) figure is derived from BM Unit data available to The Company and relates to the total TEC of the Power Station.
+For single technology Power Stations, the appropriate output (FPN or actual metered output; or actual metered net output) figure is derived from BM Unit data available to The Company and relates to the total TEC of the Power Station.
+For multiple technology Power Stations, the appropriate output (FPN or actual metered) figure is derived from the BM Unit data available to The Company and associated with MTPSTECA.

 Once all five Financial Year ALFs have been calculated for the individual Power Station they are compared, and the highest and lowest figures are discarded.
 The final ALF, to be used for transmission charging purposes, is calculated as the average of the remaining three ALFs.

-In the event that only four Financial Years of complete output (FPN or actual metereddata are available for an individual Power Station then the higher three Financial Years ALF would be used in the calculation of the final ALF.
+In the event that only four Financial Years of complete output (FPN or actual metered output; or actual metered net output) data are available for an individual Power Station then the higher three Financial Years ALF would be used in the calculation of the final ALF.
 In the event that only three Financial Years of complete output (FPN or actual metered) data are available then these three Financial Years would be used.

-Due to the aggregation of output (FPN or actual metered) data for dispersed generation (e.g. cascade hydro schemes), where a single generator BMU consists of geographically separated power stations, the ALF would be calculated based on the total output of the BMU and the overall TEC of those Power Stations.
+Due to the aggregation of output (FPN or actual metered output; or actual metered net output) data for dispersed generation (e.g. cascade hydro schemes), where a single generator BMU consists of geographically separated power stations, the ALF would be calculated based on the total output of the BMU and the overall TEC of those Power Stations.

-In the event that there are not three full Financial Years of an individual power station’s output available, missing output (FPN or actual metered) data would be replaced by generic data for that generation plant type to ensure three Financial Years of information are available for the Power Station.
+In the event that there are not three full Financial Years of an individual power station’s output available, missing output (FPN or actual metered output; or actual metered net output) data would be replaced by generic data for that generation plant type to ensure three Financial Years of information are available for the Power Station.
 The derivation of the generic data is described in paragraphs 14.15.111-14.15.114.